 Medical evacuation from ship to shore

-Cruise Travel Insurance - What Kiwis Need to Know
+Cruise Travel Insurance - What Australians Need to Know

-Standard travel insurance policies often exclude cruise travel entirely or impose strict limitations.
-Medical facilities on cruise ships are basic, staffed by a small team, and charges for onboard treatment can be substantial.
-If a passenger requires evacuation to a shore-based hospital - by helicopter or tender - costs can easily exceed $50,000 NZD.
-Without cruise-specific insurance, these costs fall on the passenger.
+Standard travel insurance policies often exclude cruise travel or impose strict limitations on what is covered at sea.
+Medical facilities on cruise ships are basic compared to onshore hospitals, staffed by a small team with limited specialist equipment.
+If a passenger requires evacuation to a shore-based hospital by helicopter or tender, costs can easily exceed A$50,000.
+Without cruise-specific insurance, these costs fall entirely on the passenger.

-Cruise-specific travel insurance covers medical emergencies at sea, missed port calls due to illness or ship delays, cabin confinement (if you are confined to your cabin on medical advice), cruise cancellation or itinerary changes, and personal belongings lost or damaged on board.
-Some policies also cover unused shore excursion costs if you cannot disembark.
+Cruise-specific travel insurance covers medical emergencies at sea, missed port departures due to illness or ship delays, cabin confinement when you are confined to your cabin on medical advice, cruise cancellation or itinerary changes, and personal belongings lost or damaged on board.
+Some policies also reimburse unused shore excursion costs if you are unable to disembark at a scheduled port.

-All six major NZ travel insurance providers listed below offer some form of cruise cover, though the level of cover and inclusions vary.
-It is important to check the Product Disclosure Statement (PDS) for cruise-specific terms before purchasing.
-See our full NZ travel insurance comparison for provider details.
+Many standard travel policies need a cruise add-on or specifically exclude ocean-going vessels from their cover.
+It is critical to check the Product Disclosure Statement (PDS) for cruise-specific terms before purchasing.
+See our full Australian travel insurance comparison for provider details.

-• Onboard medical costs: Cruise ship doctor consultations typically cost US$150 - US$300 per visit.
-Medications, diagnostic tests, and overnight medical centre stays are charged separately.
-There is no public health safety net at sea
+• Onboard medical costs: Cruise ship doctor consultations typically cost US$150 to US$300 per visit.
+Medications, diagnostic tests, and overnight stays in the ship's medical centre are charged separately and at significant markups.
+There is no public health safety net at sea.

-• Standard policy gaps: Many basic travel insurance policies exclude cruises or limit cover to river cruises only.
-Check your PDS for terms like 'cruise', 'ocean-going vessel', and 'cabin confinement' before purchasing
+• Standard policy exclusions: Many basic travel insurance policies exclude cruises or limit cover to river cruises only.
+Look for terms like 'cruise', 'ocean-going vessel', and 'cabin confinement' in the PDS before purchasing.
+If these terms are absent, your cruise is likely not covered.

-• Cruise line requirements: Some cruise lines, including those operating in Antarctic waters, require passengers to hold travel insurance with medical evacuation cover as a condition of boarding
+• Cruise line requirements: Some cruise lines, particularly those operating in Antarctic waters, require passengers to hold travel insurance with medical evacuation cover as a mandatory condition of boarding.

-Understanding cruise-specific risks helps you choose the right level of travel insurance cover.
+Understanding cruise-specific risks helps you choose the right level of travel insurance cover for your voyage.

 Risk Level Details Insurance Impact

-Medical Emergencies at Sea High Cruise ships carry limited medical facilities and staff.
+Medical Emergencies at Sea High Cruise ships carry limited medical facilities and a small medical team.
 Serious conditions such as heart attacks, strokes, or severe injuries may require emergency evacuation by helicopter or diversion to the nearest port.
-The ship's medical centre operates as a private facility with no government subsidies, and treatment costs are charged directly to passengers.
+The ship's medical centre operates as a private facility with no government subsidies, and treatment costs are charged directly to passengers at substantial rates.
 Cruise travel insurance covers onboard medical consultations, medications, and emergency evacuation to a shore-based hospital.
-Comprehensive policies typically provide $1 million or more in medical cover.
-Without insurance, a medical evacuation alone can exceed $100,000 NZD.
+Comprehensive policies typically provide A$1 million or more in medical cover.
+Without insurance, a medical evacuation alone can exceed A$100,000 depending on where the ship is located.

-Cabin Confinement Moderate Passengers may be confined to their cabin on the advice of the ship's doctor due to illness, injury, or infectious disease protocols.
-Norovirus and respiratory infections spread quickly in the enclosed cruise environment.
-Confinement means missing port days, shore excursions, and onboard activities you have already paid for.
-Cruise-specific policies include a cabin confinement benefit, typically paying a set amount per day (e.g. $100 - $250 per day) for each day you are confined.
-Some policies also reimburse pre-paid shore excursions you cannot attend.
+Cabin Confinement Moderate Passengers may be confined to their cabin on the ship doctor's orders due to illness, injury, or infectious disease protocols.
+Norovirus and respiratory infections spread rapidly in the enclosed cruise ship environment.
+Confinement means missing port days, shore excursions, and onboard activities that you have already paid for.
+Cruise-specific policies include a cabin confinement benefit, typically paying a set amount per day, for example A$100 to A$250, for each day you are confined to your cabin on medical advice.
+Some policies also reimburse pre-paid shore excursion costs that you cannot use due to confinement.

-Cruise Cancellation or Curtailment Moderate - High Cruises represent a significant financial outlay, often $3,000 - $15,000+ per person for longer itineraries.
-Cancellation penalties imposed by cruise lines are typically steeper than airline or hotel policies, with 100% forfeiture common within 30 - 90 days of departure depending on the line.
-Cruise cancellation cover reimburses non-refundable costs if you must cancel for a covered reason (illness, injury, bereavement, or other specified events).
-Check cancellation limits - some policies cap cover at $10,000 - $20,000 which may not cover premium cruise bookings.
+Cruise Cancellation or Curtailment Moderate - High Cruises represent a significant financial commitment, frequently ranging from A$3,000 to A$15,000 or more per person for longer itineraries.
+Cancellation penalties imposed by cruise lines are typically steeper than airline or hotel policies, with 100% forfeiture of the fare common within 30 to 90 days of departure depending on the operator.
+Cruise cancellation cover reimburses non-refundable costs if you must cancel for a covered reason such as illness, injury, bereavement, or other specified events.
+Check the cancellation limit on your policy.
+Some policies cap cover at A$10,000 to A$20,000, which may not cover the full cost of a premium cruise booking.

 Personal Belongings on Board Low - Moderate While cruise ships are generally secure environments, theft and loss of personal belongings do occur.
 Items left in cabins, at poolside, or during shore excursions are at risk.
-High-value items such as jewellery, cameras, and electronics are common targets during port visits in some regions.
-Travel insurance covers loss, theft, or damage to personal belongings up to policy limits (typically $3,000 - $7,500).
-Individual item limits apply.
-Valuables left unattended or in unlocked cabins may not be covered - check your policy terms.
+High-value items such as jewellery, cameras, and electronics are common targets during port visits in certain regions.
+Travel insurance covers loss, theft, or damage to personal belongings up to policy limits, typically A$3,000 to A$7,500.
+Individual item caps apply.
+Valuables left unattended or in unlocked cabins may not be covered - check your specific policy terms.

-Disclaimer: Risk levels shown are general assessments based on publicly available data from NZ SafeTravel, the Cruise Lines International Association, and travel insurance industry reports.
+Disclaimer: Risk levels shown are general assessments based on publicly available data from Smartraveller, the Cruise Lines International Association, and travel insurance industry reports.
 Conditions change frequently - always check current advisories before travel.

 Travel Insurance Providers for Cruise Holidays

-Compare NZ travel insurance providers that offer cruise-specific cover.
+Compare Australian travel insurance providers that offer cruise-specific cover.
 Not all policies include cruise cover as standard - check the details below.

 Cruise cover on comprehensive plans